nicoledanuwidjaja/nicoledanuwidjaja/README.md

 [View my quirky website! (in progress)](https://nicoledanuwidjaja.github.io/)

 ## About Me
 Since I was little, my dream was to work as a game developer for Supercell, the maker of the very popular and addicting game, Clash of Clans.
-When I was 13, after I saw the instant success of Flappy Bird, I made it my life's mission to study computer science so that I could create my own app company.
+When I was 13, after I saw the instant success of Flappy Bird, I wanted to study computer science so that I could create my own app company.

 ### Cool tech things I've done
 - Contributed to an [open-source platform](https://github.com/webaverse/xrpackage) for distributed in-browser VR/AR applications using Three.js, WebGL, and Node.js.